jahnavimehta/PGconnect/README.md

     Node.js and Express.js for the backend server to handle HTTP requests and responses.
     Integration of Mongoose middleware for schema validation and data modeling.

+12. **Maps API**
+    Integrating interactive maps into the web application using Mapbox API and Mapbox GL JS, a JS library.
+    This allows users to view and interact with custom maps, complete with markers, popups, and real-time data.

 ## Technology Stack:

 -**Frontend:** EJS (Embedded JavaScript) for dynamic HTML rendering.